ISchwandner/Wildebeest/README.md

 ### Restoration

-### 6_Restoration.Rmd
+### 6_Restoration_and_Cost.Rmd

 Using different corridors delineated in QGIGS v.3.16 using historic connectivity levels and the raw fencing data, the fence rasters are altered to simulate these corridors and connectivity analysis repeated.
 Results are then compared to historic and current levels to assess improvement.
+Finally, the cost of fence removal proportional tocorridor area is calculated and plotted against connectivity improvement fro each corridor using real compensation costs from the region.

-- requires historic and current connectivity maps created in "5_Connectivity_Analysis.Rmd" as well as fence rasters for each corridor restoration scenario "corridor_fencerasters.zip".
+- requires pre-fence and fenced connectivity maps created in "5_Connectivity_Analysis.Rmd" as well as fence rasters for each corridor restoration scenario "corridor_fencerasters.zip".
 Files were created in QGIS v.3.16 by outlining corridor paths as described above, then buffering to different corridor widths and cropping corridor extents out of the fencing dataset.

 ### Validation

---- (requires unpublished 2017-2021 movement data not included here) ---

 ### 7_Pseudo_Absences-1721.Rmd

 Creates pseudo-absences for validation data set.

-- requires "WB_covariates.RData" (does no longer include required movement data)
+- requires "WB_covariates.RData"

 ### 8_Validation.R

-Script to run several analyses to validate results using t.tests
+Validates the predicted habitat suitability surface, the predicted pre-fencing and fenced connectivity levels and the map of connectivity change by evaulating the impact of presence or pseudo-absence on each metric (Is there a significant difference between presences and absences?).
+This is done at both a regional scale across the entire Mara and a local scale for only the restoration atrea of interest.

+- requires the predicted habitat suitability surface from "4_Prediction.Rmd"
+- the pre-fence and fenced connectivity maps and the model of change between the two created in "5_Connectivity_Analysis.Rmd"
+- the restoration raea of interest shape from "6_Restoration_and_Cost.Rmd"
-- requires movement data no longer included in "WB_covariates.RData" and pseudo-absences created in "7_Pseudo_Absences-1721.Rmd"
+- requires validation data set movement data from "WB_covariates.RData" and pseudo-absences created in "7_Pseudo_Absences-1721.Rmd"

 ### KEY REFERENCES